offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

    * requires 4gb of memory, 1.5 CPU cores
    * etc..

  * container is an instance of an image.
-A container creates an isolated copy of the image's filesystem, isolates the resources required for that image, and launches the entrypoint application for that image.
+A container creates an isolated copy of the image's filesystem, isolates the resources required for that image, and launches the entry point application for that image.
 That container can't see or access anything outside of the container unless explicitly allowed to by the user.
 For example, opening a port 8080 on a container won't open port 8080 on the host running it, but the user can explicitly ask that port 8080 in the container map to some port on the host.

 As shown in the entity diagram above, each container is created from a single image, but that same image can be used for to create multiple containers.
 Another way to think about it is that an image is the blueprint of a factory and a container is the actual factory built from that blueprint.
 You can build multiple factories from the same blueprint.